PREPARATION FOR ORAL ARGUMENT OF YOUR APPEAL

 Having properly prepared, the appellate advocate should approach the most stimulating day of oral advocacy with confidence and enthusiasm.

 Hon.
 Peter B. Skelos is a retired Associate Justice of the Appellate Division of the State of New York, Second Judicial Department.
 He is a member of NAM's (National Arbitration and Mediation) Hearing Officer Panel and is available for mediations and arbitrations nationwide.
-He was voted a Top Ten Mediator by the 2016 New York Law Journal Annual Reader Rankings Survey.
+For the second year in a row, Judge Skelos was voted a Top 10 Neutral in the New York Law Journal Annual Reader Rankings Survey (2016, 2017).
+Further, he was named a National Law Journal 2017 Alternative Dispute Resolution Champion, as part of a select group of only 37 nationwide and was selected a 2017 New York Super Lawyer.
 Judge Skelos is also a partner at Forchelli, Curto, Deegan, Schwartz, Mineo & Terrana LLP, Garden City, NY.